makrai/notes/zhang2310-socioprag-64-lang.md

 * Instruction tuned large language models (LLMs), such as ChatGPT
 * cross-lingual sociopragmatic meaning (SM)
-  * ie meaning embedded within social and interactive contexts
+  * = meaning embedded within social and interactive contexts
   * not adequately represented in any of the existing benchmarks
 * we present SPARROW, an extensive multilingual benchmark specifically for SM
   * 169 datasets covering 13 task types